pagekit/docs/ui-settings.md

 ### Localization

-Set the language of website and admin area, set the locale the site should use to display dates.
+Set the language of the website and admin area and set the locale the site should use to display dates.

 ### System